CSNW/backbone-react/README.md

 }
 ```

-A ref can be used to access the View's element and instance for advanced use cases:
+For advanced use cases, `as` can be used to set the type of the container element, an `instance` ref can be used to access the View's instance, and any additional props are passed to the container element.

 ```js
 import * as React from 'react';